egallesio/STklos/examples/README.md

   port to use for communicating with it.
 This server accepts only one connection and it answers its client by returning the entered lines in uppercase.

+- `socket-server-fork.stk` is a simple TCP server.
+This server accepts multiple clients.
+When a new connection is detected, a new process is launched (using fork) to handle the new connection

 - `socket-client.stk` is a simple TCP client.